gem/oq-engine/doc/engine/FAQ.md

 ### Celery support

 In the OpenQuake Engine 2.0 Celery isn't needed (and not recommended) on a single machine setup; the OpenQuake Engine is able to use all the available CPU cores even without Celery.
-Celery can still be enabled on a cluster / multi node setup.
+Celery must be enabled on a cluster / multi node setup.
 To enable it please refer to the multiple nodes installation guidelines for [Ubuntu](FIXME) or [RedHat/CentOS/SL](FIXME).

 ***